 Introduction to the World of Blonde Squirrels

 The world of blonde squirrels is a fascinating one.
 These animals are pretty rare, but what makes them unique is their unusual fur color.
 Blonde squirrels have a golden-brown coloration in their fur, which gives them a unique appearance.
-This phenomenon is usually seen in Eastern Gray Squirrels, although it can also occur in other species.
+This phenomenon is usually seen in Eastern Gray Squirrels, although it can also occur in Fox squirrels.

 To better understand the world of blonde squirrels, let’s look at the science behind their rare color.